 - Support for last-mile delivery and regional distribution

-Best For: Regional logistics, hyperlocal delivery, and businesses expanding beyond metro cities.
+Best For: Regional logistics, local delivery, and businesses ranging beyond metro cities.

-Notable Users: Used by regional retail networks, food delivery chains, and small distributors in non-metro markets.
+Notable Users: Used by regional retail networks, food delivery chains, and small chains in non metro markets.

 3. Shipsy

 Shipsy is known for its enterprise-level logistics automation capabilities, providing a wholesome suite covering everything from order management to last-mile delivery, cross-border logistics, and freight management.
-Its AI-powered orchestration engine enables companies to seamlessly manage own fleet, third-party logistics carriers, and marketplace networks in a single interface.
+Its AI-powered working engine enables companies to seamlessly manage own fleet, third-party logistics carriers, and marketplace networks in a single interface.
 Shipsy is also strong in international logistics support, offering customs automation, container tracking, and freight cost optimization, a major advantage for manufacturing, automotive, pharma, and export-driven industries.
-With powerful dashboards, predictive ETA accuracy, and automated exception handling, the platform improves both operational efficiency and customer confidence.
+With powerful flows, ETA accuracy, and exception handling, the platform improves both work efficiency and customer confidence.

 Key Features: